tournepivoine/shinpokered-fr/README.md

 - RAM adress D732 now gets cleared upon a new game
 - Fixed a bug having to do with rare instances of bending the audio pitch
 - Cannot use poison to black yourself out of the cable club
+- Cannot use poison to black yourself out of the safari zone

 #Bugfixes: